-FURIOUS GUN then sprays towards the ALLIES.
+FURIOUS GUNFIRE then sprays the ALLIES.

-DAVID

-(Shouting) Get Down!
+DAVID (Shouting) Get Down!

 The ALLIES rush back into the ditches by the side of the road, with GUN FIRE constantly bombarding them.
 The men lie in the ditches, keeping clear of the GUN FIRE.